 The Parson’s Chameleon, also known as Caumma parsoni, is one of the largest species of Chameleon in the world.

-The largest of these species can grow to be 70 centimeters in length, which is larger than any other form of Chameleon.
+The largest of these species can grow to be 70 centimeters long, larger than any other form of Chameleon.

 A big reptile enclosure may be necessary for specific individuals due to their enormous size.
 Aside from those differences, the care of Parson’s Chameleons is relatively similar to that of other species.